yegor256/blog/_drafts/xslt.md

 The most important class here is [`RsXembly`](http://www.takes.org/apidocs-0.16.9/org/takes/rs/xe/RsXembly.html).
-The idea here is to let
+The idea is to let
-model classes expose their data through Xembly "directives", which later will be applied to a DOM structure by `RsXembly`.
+model classes expose their data through Xembly "directives," which will later be applied to a DOM structure by `RsXembly`.

-`XeChain`, `XeStylesheet`, `XeAppend`, and `XeDirectives` expose directives, but with different meaning
+`XeChain`, `XeStylesheet`, `XeAppend`, and `XeDirectives` expose directives but with different meanings
-(they all are instances of `XeSource` interface).
+(they are all instances of an `XeSource` interface).
 Their names describe their
 intentions rather well.
 [`XeChain`](http://www.takes.org/apidocs-0.16.9/org/takes/rs/xe/XeChain.html)
-just chains everything that is delivered by encapsulated "directive sources".
+just chains everything that is delivered by encapsulated "directive sources."
 [`XeStylesheet`](http://www.takes.org/apidocs-0.16.9/org/takes/rs/xe/XeStylesheet.html)
 returns directives that create a single XML processing instruction.
 [`XeAppend`](http://www.takes.org/apidocs-0.16.9/org/takes/rs/xe/XeAppend.html)
-creates an XML node and adds an encapsulated directives to it.
+creates an XML node and adds encapsulated directives to it.
 [`XeDirectives`](http://www.takes.org/apidocs-0.16.9/org/takes/rs/xe/XeDirectives.html)
 simply returns what's inside.

 In the end, this code will create exactly the same XML document as I created above with string concatenation.

-The beauty of this approach is in perfect decoupling between data generation and XML building and between XML and HTML.
-This approach is perfectly re-usable and "stackable".
-We can transform the data in XML format multiple times, applying different XSL stylesheets to them.
-We can even transform them to JSON without changing a line of code in model classes.
+The beauty of this approach is in the perfect decoupling of data generation and XML building and translation between XML and HTML.
+It is perfectly reusable and "stackable."
+We can transform the data in XML format multiple times, applying different XSL stylesheets to each one.
+We can even transform them into JSON without changing a line of code in model classes.

 Moreover, we can format them differently, using rather powerful XSLT 2.0 instruments.
-XSLT by itself is a powerful pure-functional language that enables any possible data manipulations.
+XSLT by itself is a powerful and purely functional language that enables any possible data manipulations.
 No templating engine is even close to it.

-Take a look at how it works in [`RsPage`](https://github.com/yegor256/rultor/blob/1.55/src/main/java/com/rultor/web/RsPage.java) class in Rultor, for example.
+Take a look at how it works in the [`RsPage`](https://github.com/yegor256/rultor/blob/1.55/src/main/java/com/rultor/web/RsPage.java) class in Rultor, for example.